You may think there’s not much you can do about the high cost of groceries. After all, we all have to eat!

 By following these budget shopping tips, you may find that you have more money left over each month to pay down debt, invest for the future, or save for something fun.

 Looking for a good place to put your newfound savings?
 You might want to consider opening an online bank account.
-SoFi Checking and Savings® is a high yield bank account that allows you to separate your spending from your savings while earning 1.50% APY on all your money.
+SoFi Checking and Savings® is a high yield bank account that allows you to separate your spending from your savings while earning up to 3.25% APY on all your money.

 SoFi has partnered with Allpoint to provide consumers with ATM access at any of the 55,000+ ATMs within the Allpoint network.
 Consumers will not be charged a fee when using an in-network ATM, however, third party fees incurred when using out-of-network ATMs are not subject to reimbursement.
 SoFi’s ATM policies are subject to change at our discretion at any time.